PavlidisLab/Gemma/index.md

 # Overview
-Gemma is a set of tools for genomics data meta-analysis, currently primarily targeted at the analysis of gene expression profiles.
-Gemma contains data from thousands of public studies, referencing thousands of published papers.
-Users can search, access and visualize coexpression and differential expression results.
+Gemma is database of curated and re-analyzed gene expression studies.

 This webpage serves as an introduction and end-user documentation.